 Short-Term Investments.
-In the first quarter of 2023, the Company invested \$10,500 in Certificates of Deposit ("CD's") with original maturities of more than 90 days but one year or less, included in short-term investments in the Consolidated Balance Sheets.
+In 2023, the Company invested \$10,500 in Certificates of Deposit ("CD's") with original maturities of more than 90 days but one year or less, included in short-term investments in the Consolidated Balance Sheets.
 These investments are classified as held-to-maturity and are valued at amortized cost, which approximates fair value.
 These investments are considered Level 2 investments.
-In the three months ended June 30, 2023, the Company recorded \$169 of interest income related to the CD's, included in other income, net in the Consolidated Statements of Operations.
+In the three and nine months ended September 30, 2023, the Company recorded \$118 and \$287, respectively, of interest income related to the CD's, included in other income, net in the Consolidated Statements of Operations.